 Brief: While Google Drive is not officially available for Linux, here are tools to help you use Google Drive in Linux.

-However, in the world of Linux, there’s always an alternative or workaround.
-Here we’re going to see such alternatives ways you can use Google Drive in Linux.
+However, there’s always an alternative or workaround in the world of Linux.
+Here we’ll see alternative ways you can use Google Drive in Linux.

-Best tools to use Google Drive in Linux
+Best tools to use Google Drive on Linux

 It’s available for all major Linux distros and the installation process straightforward.
-It offers a beautiful GUI as well as the command-line interface.
+Furthermore, it offers a beautiful GUI as well as a command-line interface.